9oelM/9oelM.github.io/content/blog/2023-01-01-Life-3-0-being-human-in-the-age-of-artificial-intelligence/index.md

 - optimists: the automated jobs will be replaced by new ones that are even better, which is what’s always happened before, as in Industrial Revolution and so on.

 Dealing with demise of most jobs: giving people income without jobs
-- Proiding people with both income and purpose without jobs should be doable.
+- Providing people with both income and purpose without jobs should be doable.
   - income: basic income, or governments intentionally hiring people in place of AI.
 Also, income for a decent life is generally dropping.
 But redistribution of income requires a general consensus among the members of the society.
   - purpose: jobs provide people with purpose: friends, colleagues, lifestyle, respect, self-esteem, sense of being needed, and so on.
 To create a low-employment society that flourishes rather than degenerates into self-destructive behavior, we therefore need to understand how to help such well-being-inducing activities thrive.

 In summary, there’s absolutely no guarantee that we’ll manage to build **human-level AGI in our lifetime—or ever**.
 But there’s also **no watertight argument that we won’t**.